 While B2C businesses, brands, and investments have gotten the lion’s share of attention since the early days of the Internet, B2B eCommerce is here to stay and it’s slowly but surely growing in size to dwarf the B2C market.

-Solutions for the B2B market are considerably more complex and they often require a change in the mindset of the people behind small and medium sized businesses that make up the bulk of industry on just about every continent.
+Solutions for the B2B market are considerably more complex.
+And they often require a change in the mindset of the people behind small and medium-sized businesses.
+Moreover, these businesses make up the bulk of industry on just about every continent.

 However, B2B eCommerce enjoys economies of scale and the long-term personal relationships behind each buyer and seller means that the future is clearly B2B.